JosefNemec/Playnite/doc/tutorials/themes/usingDesigner.md

 Toolbox.exe new theme desktop "Super Clear Modern"
 ```

-This will create new folder theme folder with all files needed for theme to be edited in Blend.
-If you theme creation is successfully the Explorer window will open with folder for the new theme.
+This will create new theme folder with all files needed for theme to be edited in Blend.
+If theme creation is successful then Explorer window will open with your new theme folder.

 > [!NOTE]
 > There might be issues with above examples if you installed Playnite into folder where write access is not enabled by default unless you have elevated privileges (folders like `c:\Program Files`).
 In that case you will need to run command prompt and Blend with admin privileges.
 However better approach would be to use different install location.